prathmesh-jagtap/DailTask.com/README.md

 7. To search for tasks, use the search bar at the top of the dashboard.
 Enter keywords related to the tasks you want to find and press Enter.

-## Features
+## 📌 Features

-- User authentication: Register and login to access the app.
+1️⃣ CRUD Operations: Create, Read, Update, and Delete tasks seamlessly.

-- CRUD operations: Create, read, update, and delete tasks.
+2️⃣ Authentication: Securely register and log in to manage your tasks.

-- Search functionality: Find tasks by searching for keywords.
+3️⃣ Search Functionality: Easily find tasks with the powerful search feature.

-- Class-based views: The views are implemented using Django's class-based views for better code organization and reusability.
+4️⃣ Class-Based Views: Utilized Django's class-based views for organized and reusable code.

 ## Contributing